buruzaemon/natto/README.md

     gem install natto

-This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which is what natto uses to bind to the <tt>mecab</tt> library.
+This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the <tt>mecab</tt> library.

 ## Installation on Windows
-However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), which is a MSYS/MinGW based toolkit than enables your Windows Ruby installation to build many of the native C/C++ extensions available, including <tt>ffi</tt>.
+However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit than enables your Windows Ruby installation to build many of the native C/C++ extensions available, including <tt>ffi</tt>.

 1. Download the latest release for RubyInstaller for Windows platforms and the corresponding DevKit from the [RubyInstaller for Windows downloads page](http://rubyinstaller.org/downloads/).
 2. After installing RubyInstaller for Windows, double-click on the DevKit-tdm installer <tt>.exe</tt>, and expand the contents to an appropriate location, for example <tt>C:\devkit</tt>.
 3. Open a command window under <tt>C:\devkit</tt>, and execute: <tt>ruby dk.rb init</tt>.
 This will locate all known ruby installations, and add them to <tt>C:\devkit\config.yml</tt>.
 4. Next, execute: <tt>ruby dk.rb install</tt>, which will add the DevKit to all of the installed rubies listed in your <tt>C:\devkit\config.yml</tt>.
+Now you should be able to install and build the <tt>ffi</tt> rubygem correctly on your Windows-installed ruby.
-5. Now you should be able to install and build the <tt>ffi</tt> rubygem correctly on your Windows-installed ruby, so you can install <tt>natto with</tt>:
+5. Install <tt>natto</tt> with:

     gem install natto